eclipse/dirigible/README.md

         mvn clean install

 The build should pass successfully.
 The produced WAR files under target sub-folder `releng` are ready to be deployed.
 There are separated deployable artifacts (WAR files) depending on the usage type.
-There is also an executable JAR file under the `releng/desktop-all/target` folder with name like `dirigible-desktop-all-3.1.4.jar`
+There is also an executable JAR file under the `releng/desktop-all/target` folder with name like `ROOT.war`

 ### Run